-- Live blogging: evidence-based summaries of research being presented at your event, disseminated via Beyond the Room's major international blogging platform – the National Elf Service.
+- Blogging: evidence-based summaries of research being presented at your event, disseminated via Beyond the Room's major international blogging platform – the National Elf Service.

-- Live video streaming: videoing talks, debates and other conference sessions and live streaming them (e.g. on YouTube) so people can watch and join the discussion via Twitter.
+- Video streaming: videoing talks, debates and other conference sessions and posting them (e.g. on Facebook and YouTube) so people can watch and join the discussion via Twitter.